austinjones/tab-rs/README.md

 - **Configuration-driven:**  `tab` provides persistent, configurable tabs with unique command history and working directories.
 - **Intuitive and shell-oriented:**.
 Tabs are listed, selected, and closed with a single command, `tab`, and _one_ escape sequence, `ctrl-W`.
 - **State-agnostic:**  Tab provides a simple, consistent interface that works with any existing state.
-- **Rich & dynamic auto-complete:**  Tab provides dynamic autocompletion, as well as full API autocompletion.
+- **Rich & dynamic auto-complete:**  Tab provides dynamic name autocompletion, as well as full CLI autocompletion.
 - **Fast:**  Tabs launch in 50ms, and reconnect in 10ms.
 Keyboard latency (stdin to stdout) is under 5ms.

 # Quickstart